-To simplify the gist in abbreviation, HFTs are buying at a lower low price and selling when the price is above trend.
+High-frequency trading (HFT) is buying at a lower low price and selling when the price is above the trend.

 This helps in reducing the price fluctuations.
 When they are successful, prices look like the blue line on the chart, with the blips are smaller and shorter-lived.

 Investors earn from the spread between the price at which they buy (the “ask” price) and the price at which they sell (the “bid”).
-Here we have a term called “the bid-ask spread”, which compensates the market makers for executing trades at exactly the time waned for trading.
+Here, we have a term called “the bid-ask spread.”
+That compensates the market makers for executing trades at precisely the time waned for trading.

-Volatility of stock price here plays in favour of the investor, meaning, the more the price volatile is, the broader the bid-ask spread is.
+Volatility of stock price here plays in favor of the investor, meaning, the more the price volatile is, the broader the bid-ask spread is.

-As for the tech part, placing trading servers physically close to exchanges’ matching engines will make a difference in the processing speed, and that is another factors HFT usually play on to make bigger profits.
+As for the tech part, placing trading servers physically close to exchanges’ matching engines will make a difference in the processing speed.
+And that is another factor HFT usually play on to make more significant profits.

-As a practical example, we can look at the New York Stock Exchange (NYSE), which has a group of liquidity providers called Supplemental Liquidity Providers (SLPs).
+As a practical example, we can look at the New York Stock Exchange (NYSE).
+It has a group of liquidity providers called Supplemental Liquidity Providers (SLPs).

-The above-mentioned system was introduced not long after the collapse of Lehman Brothers in 2008, when liquidity was a major concern for investors.
+The system mentioned above was introduced not long after the collapse of Lehman Brothers in 2008 when liquidity was a primary concern for investors.

-SLPs attempts to add competition and liquidity for existing quotes on the exchange.
+SLPs attempt to add competition and liquidity for existing quotes on the exchange.
 As an incentive to companies, the NYSE pays a fee or rebate for providing said liquidity.

-It was mentioned that in July 2016, the average SLP rebate was $0.0019 for NYSE- and NYSE MKT-listed securities on NYSE, benefiting of the millions of transactions done a day with large amounts of profits.
+The average SLP rebate was $0.0019 for NYSE- and NYSE MKT-listed securities on NYSE in July 2016.
+It is benefiting of the millions of transactions done a day with large amounts of profits.

-High frequency traders try play in the area of price movements caused by large institutional trades.
+High-frequency traders try to play in the area of price movements caused by large institutional traders.

 When a mutual fund sells one million shares of a stock, the price decreases.
-High frequency traders exploit the moment and buy then, hoping to be able to sell the shares a few minutes later at the normal price.
+High-frequency traders exploit the moment and buy then.
+They hope to be able to sell the shares a few minutes later at the regular price.

-When a pension fund buys two million shares, high frequency traders short-sell the stock, in hope to close their position at a profit.
-(Short selling is the process of selling a stock you do not own; you borrow the shares from a stockbroker for selling them, and then later buy the stock to return the borrowed shares.)
+When a pension fund buys two million shares, high-frequency traders short-sell the stock, in the hope of closing their position at a profit.
+(Short selling is the process of selling a stock you do not own.
+You borrow the shares from a stockbroker for selling them, and then later buy the stock to return the borrowed shares.)

 Is high frequency trading legal?

-There is no official regulatory text that declares high frequency trading is illegal.
-As it is allowed to be practice, then this means it is legal, in theory for now for sure.
+There is no official regulatory text that declares high-frequency trading is illegal.
+As traders allow to practice it, then this means it is legal, in theory, for now for sure.

-For delegalising HFT, there should be legitimate reasons.
+For delegalizing HFT, there should be legitimate reasons.

 What percentage of trades are high frequency?

-As per estimates and records by the industry specialists over the web, high-frequency trading accounted for 52 percent of May’s average daily trading volume of about 6.73 billion shares.
+High-frequency trading accounted for 52 percent of May’s average daily trading volume of about 6.73 billion shares.
+It is as per estimates and records by the industry specialists over the web,

-Crypto data in 2009 unveiled that about 61 percent of 9.8 billion of average daily shares traded were executed by high-frequency traders.
+Crypto data in 2009 unveiled that high-frequency traders executed about 61 percent of 9.8 billion of average daily shares traded.